Edward III (2011)

 Professor, University of York

-The cover of Edward III continues the rather dour style of the tomb effigy image, started with the Edward II book (2010), and continued with the following book on Henry IV (2016).
-Another and more attractive cover style can be seen for King Stephen (2010) and Cnut (2017).
-I’m sure readers would have preferred the wonderfully colourful which can be seen at Windsor Castle (or at least was in the 2012 exhibition marking his 700th anniversary of his birth) which shows the king in all his splendour, if a somewhat romanticised image of him at least it would have been a brighter cover to attract the eye in bookshelves.
-Alternatively, and even better, the portrait from the , held by the National Portrait Gallery.
-The effigy style of cover, though, has a long history.
-The original cover of King John (1961) was of his tomb effigy and it is an image to which Yale have returned for the new 2018 cover.
-At least it is an improvement of the inferior image used for the first Yale issue of King John in 1997.
+The cover of Edward III continues the use of a tomb effigy image, started with the Edward II book (2010), and continued with the following book on Henry IV (2016), then skipping the William the Conqueror book of 2016 for the obvious Bayeux Tapestry image, and a lovely image for the cover of the 2017 Cnut book by Matthew Paris we return to an effigy cover for Henry III in 2020 - a wise choice because there are precious few images of Henry III for cover designers to choose between.
+In contrast, we are fortunate to have several portraits of Edward III who is much better served by illustrators than most of early kings.
+Alternative candidates for the cover of Edward III might be the wonderfully colourful which can be seen at Windsor Castle (or at least was in the 2012 exhibition marking his 700th anniversary of his birth).
+This shows the king in all his splendour, if a somewhat romanticised image of him.
+Alternatively, the portrait from the , held by the National Portrait Gallery was available.
+The effigy style of cover, though, has a long history in historical history books.
+The original cover of King John (1961) was of his tomb effigy and it is an image to which Yale has returned for the new 2018 paperback reissue.

 Chris Given-Wilson, reviewing the book in The English Historical Review, Volume 127, No. 526 (June 2012), put Ormrod’s book in context by showing that it is an important work, rescuing the reputation of Edward III from the low place it was given by Victorian and early-twentieth century historians.
 Indeed, Ormrod’s pre-eminence in studies of Edward and his work over the previous twenty-five years is specifically noted.
 Most impressive was his ability to “untangle the convoluted history of the financial experiments employed by the king and his ministers to pay for his wars.”
 Given-Wilson explains that to approach this long and complex reign the book is divided up into “chunks (corresponding, very roughly, to decades)” which he finds works well at the cost of some repetition.
 Ormrod is found to have placed Edward’s personality at the heart of his study “...and demonstrates forcefully how it shaped his kingship and the reign”.
 "This monumental work comfortably supersedes earlier biographies and will immediately establish itself as the definitive study of both the king and his reign."

 If Edward III has had few biographers in recent years, even fewer have written about his queen, Philippa of Hainault.
 The first attempt at a life of Philippa was by B.C.
 Hardy, published in 1910.
-Over a century passed before a second and updated account of Philippa’s life was attempted.
+Over a century passed before a second account of Philippa’s life was attempted.
 Reproductions of the B.C.
 Hardy book are available for purchase at Amazon or other online vendors such as ABE and Alibris.
 The book is in the public domain and a digital copy can be read online or downloaded from Archive.org .
-Despite the age of the book it is essential reading for researchers delving into the mid-14th Century, and gives a wonderful portrait of Philippa's life and actions in Edward's court.
-Kathryn Warner has written a new biography of Philippa which was published at the end of 2019 by popular history publisher Amberley Publishing, but tends to be a list of Philippa's movements and relationships in England and Europe.
-It is less of a biography of her role as consort.
-It is a welcome biography, although the author really should have known, as an historian, that the year 1299 was not the last year of thirteenth century but the second-last.
+Despite the age of the book it is essential reading for researchers delving into the mid-14th Century, and gives a vivid portrait of Philippa's life and actions in Edward's court.
+Kathryn Warner has written a new biography of Philippa which was published at the end of 2019 by popular history publisher Amberley Publishing, but tends to be narrative describing a list of Philippa's movements around England, mostly with Edward's court, and her relationships in England and Europe.
+It is less of a biography and more of her role as consort.
+Though a welcome book, the author really should have known, as an historian, that the year 1299 was not the last year of thirteenth century but the second-last.
 It is an understatement to say that a modern biography of Philippa was long overdue.

 Hardback - 9780300194081